coder/docs/admin/workspace-management/ssh-access.md

 > If Coder detects a running TCP server on port 22, it will forward incoming SSH
 > traffic to this server.
 This means that workspaces should not run a TCP server
-> on port 22 unless it can properly handle incoming SSH traffic.
+> on port 22 unless it can adequately handle incoming SSH traffic.

 At startup, Coder injects the user's SSH key into `~/authorized_keys` inside your workspace to facilitate authentication with OpenSSH.
 For the best